r-spatial/r-spatial.org/_posts/2016-02-15-simple-features-for-r.markdown

             |`POLYGON ((35 10, 45 45, 15 40, 10 20, 35 10),`
             |`(20 30, 35 35, 30 20, 20 30))`

+where the second `POLYGON` consists of an outer ring (boundary) followed by an inner ring (hole) -- an important feature of real polygon data.

-Today, simple features are everywhere where spatial data is moved across systems.
-For instance, [PostGIS](http://www.postgis.net/) uses it to store geometry in spatial tables, the [geoJSON](https://datatracker.ietf.org/doc/draft-ietf-geojson/?include_text=1) draft standard is based on it, the data model of the ubiquitous [GDAL/OGR](http://www.gdal.org/) library is based on it.
+Today, simple features are practically everywhere where spatial data is moved across systems.
+For instance, [PostGIS](http://www.postgis.net/) uses it to store geometry in spatial tables, the [geoJSON](https://datatracker.ietf.org/doc/draft-ietf-geojson/?include_text=1) draft standard is based on it, the vector data model of the ubiquitous [GDAL/OGR](http://www.gdal.org/) library is entirely based on it.

 The way R handles feature data (notably by the [sp](https://cran.r-project.org/package=sp) package and it's